david-beauchesne/FoodWeb-MultiStressors/fwms.md

 ## Species vulnerability
 <!-- ~~~~~~~~~~~~~~~~~~~~~~ -->

+We define species vulnerability as the combination of trophic sensitivity and trophic amplification, as described in the methodology.
-We define two sets of scores at the species level.
+Two sets of scores are used at the species level.
 The first requires no information on realised pathways of effect and provides a topological evaluation of a species trophic sensitivity and trophic amplification potential based on the frequency of times it occupies a position in a food web: